rentzso/nextop/README.md

 ### Supported recommendations

-For the `topics` endpoint there are two recommendation (and score) types used by the system at the moment:
+For the `topics` endpoint there are two recommendation (and score) types implemented at the moment:
 - **simple** - the default Elasticsearch score (Okapi BM25, a tf-idf-like similarity score)
 - **custom** - a scripted custom score

-Both recommendations receive a list of user topics and finds the best scores among the list of all documents which have at least one matching topic.<br>
+Both recommendations receive a list of user topics and find the best scores among the list of all documents which have at least one matching topic.<br>
 The **simple** recommendation type ([code](https://github.com/rentzso/nextop/blob/master/api/app/views.py#L183)) computes its score summing up all the Elasticsearch scores from the matching user topic.
 In this setup a less frequent topic will contribute more than a common topic to the final score and the top scorers will be the documents matching more user topics.<br>
 In the **custom** recommendation ([code](https://github.com/rentzso/nextop/blob/master/api/app/views.py#L142)), for a news article the score is the ratio of matched user topics over the number of topics related to the document.
-So each matching topic contributes for the same amount to the final score, and all the scores are in the range `[0, 1]`.
+So each matching topic contributes for the same amount to the final score, and all the scores are in the range 0 to 1.
 However the recommended news are not the top scorers but rather the documents with the scores closest to a configurable target score (0.75 at the moment).
 This means that a recommendation will require a minimum number of matching topics but also a minimum number of non matching, fresh topics.

 ## The user simulation component

-This component generates user behavior (sequences of user clicks) by using the Flask API recommendations multiple times.<br>
+This component generates user behavior (sequences of user clicks) by using the Flask API recommendations multiple times.
-It then collects the simulated user statistics and, using a Kafka Producer, publishes them ([Avro schema](https://github.com/rentzso/simulatedUser/blob/master/src/main/resources/avroSchemas/user-stats-avro-schema.json)) to a Kafka topic.<br>
+It then collects the simulated user statistics and, using a Kafka Producer, publishes them as Avro messages ([schema](https://github.com/rentzso/simulatedUser/blob/master/src/main/resources/avroSchemas/user-stats-avro-schema.json)) to a Kafka topic.
 A Spark Streaming consumer reads from the Kafka topic and stores the statistics on Elasticsearch.

 Simulation component repositories: